|Weight||84kg (13st 3lb)|

 After becoming the youngest player to take part in a professional club match George Ford, the former England U18 captain, enjoyed the accolade of being crowned the IRB Young Player of the Year for 2011 after his eye-catching displays for the England U20 side.

-George played in 11 consecutive matches and amassed 143 points from two tries, 38 conversions and 19 penalty goals.
-He converted seven of the nine tries when he led the team to a 59-3 win over Scotland at Firhill in his final appearance in February 2012.
+He played in 11 consecutive matches and amassed 143 points from two tries, 38 conversions and 19 penalty goals.
+His final appearance was in February 2012 when he converted seven of the nine tries and led the team to a 59-3 win over Scotland at Firhill.

 He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Leeds Carnegie in November 2009, but that was not all.
 He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach.
 George’s younger brother Jacob, now at Harrow School, has played for Saddleworth Rangers.